 If we take the same article I wrote on surviving in the wilderness, let’s be real here and admit that I’m not the only person who writes that type of content.
 There’s honestly millions of other people who do this and they all want their article to be positioned at the top.

-Now besides those factors I linked to above, which can absolutely help you position your articles above the competition, you also need to understand that you can have a competitive advantage against the other pages if you properly follow guidelines like these.
+Now besides those factors I linked to above, which can absolutely help you position your articles above the competition, you also need to understand that you can have a competitive advantage against the other pages if you properly follow guidelines like these that help me rank on the first page.

 Believe me, regardless of how many other articles are out there fighting for the top position, you can totally beat them if you follow the guidelines I listed.